SamyySwift/signature-detector/README.md

 ### **🎯Overview:**

-This project aims to create a custom object detection model to recognize signatures within the global fund pdf documents for the phase 2 of the PDF Redaction Tool Service.
-Within the Tensorflow folder contains the following sub-folders.
+This project aims to create a custom object detection model to recognize signatures within the global fund pdf documents for the phase 2 of the PDF Redaction Tool Service.Within the Tensorflow folder contains the following sub-folders.

 > **Tensorflow:**